wely/DevCamp/HOL/java/11-IoT/README.md

     ![image](./media/arduino-serial%20monitor.png)

 1. Let's test the wireless network connection.
 Hit `CTRL+U` to compile and upload the sketch to your device.
+Confirm if you are asked to save the code in a local file.
+You can follow the upload process in the status window at the bottom.
+If the upload fails and you have multiple COM ports try selecting the other ports.

-If the connection to your network was established, the LED on your device will start blinking.
+1. If the connection to your network was established, the LED on your device will start blinking.
 It will completely turn off if the connection has failed.
+The COM monitor window will also display the connection attempts made by the device.

     ![image](./media/arduino-connect%20to%20wifi-upload%20completed.png)